 Medardo Rosso (1858–1928) is one of the most original and influential figures in the history of modern art, and this book is the first historically substantiated critical account of his life and work.
-An innovative sculptor, photographer, and draughtsman, Rosso was a key figure in the transition from the traditional forms of sculpture that persisted through the nineteenth century to the experimental forms that developed in the twentieth.
-His antimonumental, antiheroic work reflected alienation in the modern experience yet also showed deep feeling for interactions between self and other.
-Rosso’s art was also transnational: he refused allegiance to a single culture or artistic heritage and declared himself both a citizen of the world and a maker of art without national limits.
+An innovative sculptor, photographer, and draftsman, Rosso was vital in paving the way for the transition from the academic forms of sculpture that persisted in the nineteenth century to the development of new and experimental forms in the twentieth.
+His antimonumental, antiheroic work reflected alienation in the modern experience yet showed deep feeling for interactions between self and other.
+Rosso’s art was transnational: he refused allegiance to a single culture or artistic heritage and declared himself both a citizen of the world and a maker of art without national limits.
 In this book, Sharon Hecker develops a narrative that is an alternative to the dominant Franco-centered perspective on the origin of modern sculpture in which Rodin plays the role of lone heroic innovator.
 Offering an original way to comprehend Rosso, A Moment’s Monument negotiates the competing cultural imperatives of nationalism and internationalism that shaped the European art world at the fin de siècle.

 Medardo Rosso’s Moment

 This post is part of a blog series celebrating the College Art Association annual conference taking place in New York City from February 15–18.
 Please visit us at Booth 605 if you are attending, and otherwise stay tuned for …Read More >